osama4933/CIC/README.md

 Copy the contents of 2 files in the Decoder folder of CIC and then paste it to the above mentioned files (copy contents of .cc to .cc and .h to .h files).

--> This modified version reads a text file as an input that contains demodulated symbols from CIC (file format: each row of txt file contains a single symbol and packets are separated by -1 identifier) and outputs decoded bits corresponding to each packet on a row in a text file.
+-> This modified version reads a text file 'symbols.txt' as an input that contains demodulated symbols from CIC (file format: each row of txt file contains a single symbol and packets are separated by -1 identifier) and outputs decoded bits corresponding to each packet on a row in a text file.

 -> Add correct paths to the input and output text files in the LoRa-Class constructor.

--> Get the Decoded bits in the relevant bits output file.
+-> Get the Decoded bits in the relevant bits output file 'bin_out.txt'.